Sjenn257/sql-challenge/README.md

 ## Database Structure

-To perform this analysis, I created a new database using data from the following csv files:
+To perform this analysis, I created a new database using data from the following csv files located in the Data folder:
  - Employees
  - Departments
  - Titles